waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 ```
 ![](https://i.postimg.cc/YSyr1y7R/prob5-m41.png)

-Definitely, when the quantile is 5% or 95%, the median have the tightest sampling distribution.
+Definitely, when the quantile is 5% or 95%, the median has the tightest sampling distribution.

 Base on the rf4 function we had, we can write the pf4 and df4 functions.
-After that, use the method we used plot the graph.
+After that, use the method we used to plot the graph.
 ```{r}
 rf4 <- function(N){
   G <- sample(0:1, N, replace = TRUE)